 - Recording Media: TF card, Micro SDHC Class10 up to 32GB

-Yes, you can have an action camera that’s won’t hurt your budget.
-With a design that is sleek, clean lines, and boxy shape that is appealing to most users, you won’t believe it doesn’t have the same price tag as most fancier action cameras have.
+Yes, you can have an action camera that won’t hurt your budget.
+With a design that is sleek, has clean lines, and a boxy shape that is appealing to most users, you won’t believe it doesn’t have the same price tag as most fancier action cameras have.

 Very easy and simple to use, you can mount it to your helmet, bike handles, or integrated camera holder of surfboards.
 It functions well enough to give you captivating pictures that seize every detail, all brought to you by its 120° wide-angle lens that gives a different perspective from other action cameras.